matthieuMoisson/teads/readme.md

     })
 ````

-I decide to use a neural network, if i had more time i compare this algorithm with other like a random forest
+I decided to use a neural network.
+If I had more time, I will compared this algorithm with others (random forest, ...).

-What i decided is to detect the positiv benefit.
+What I decided is to detect is the positive benefit.

 ````
     // specify layers for the neural network: